-The fundamental principles of body water regulation provide the framework for using plasma osmolality as an index of hydration status (35).
+The fundamental principles of body water regulation provide the framework for using plasma osmolality as an index of hydration status (186).
 A reduction in total body water reduces both intracellular and extracellular volume.
-Since sweat is hypotonic relative to plasma, exercise-heat stress-mediated hypohydration induces plasma hypertonicity and hypovolemia that are proportionate to the water deficit (199).
-Whilst there currently exists no consensual gold standard to evaluate hydration status (34, 79), plasma osmolality is considered under static hydration conditions to be the most precise and accurate hydration assessment technique (34, 194).
-However, the measurement of plasma osmolality via freezing point depression or vapor pressure depression osmometry requires invasive (i.e. venipuncture) sampling techniques and expensive analysis equipment.
-Alternatively, urine concentration reflects the renal response to alterations in plasma osmolality and is typically well correlated with plasma osmolality (79).
-Urinary indices of hydration status such as osmolality, specific gravity and color require measurement techniques that are more cost effective and offer faster response times than plasma osmolality.
+Since sweat is hypotonic relative to plasma, exercise-heat stress-mediated hypohydration induces plasma hypertonicity and hypovolemia that are proportionate to the water deficit (201).
+While there currently exists no consensual gold standard to evaluate hydration status (185, 195), plasma osmolality is considered under static hydration conditions to be the most precise and accurate hydration assessment technique (185, 282).
+However, the measurement of plasma osmolality via freezing point depression or vapor pressure depression osmometry requires invasive (i.e., venipuncture) sampling techniques and expensive analysis equipment.
+Alternatively, urine concentration reflects the renal response to alterations in plasma osmolality and is typically well correlated with plasma osmolality (195).
+Urinary indexes of hydration status such as osmolality, specific gravity, and color require measurement techniques that are more cost effective and offer faster response times than plasma osmolality.
 Urine samples are typically evaluated as first morning void or over a 24-h period, as well as immediately before and after exercise.
-However, urinary indices may not accurately reflect hydration status prior to or following exercise in situations of rapid (re)hydration, and isotonic and hypotonic hypohydration (79, 505).
-Hydration status may also by underestimated from urinary indices during rapid (re)hydration following hypertonic hypohydration incurred via sweating, as significant urine production may already be occurring prior to fluid retention responses being well activated.
-Although urine osmolality analyzed using freezing point depression is considered the most accurate measure of urine concentration, it is subject to considerable (~30%) day-to-day biological variations, even when nutritional intake and exercise are controlled (194).
-Freezing urine samples may also alter the reliability of chemical analysis techniques (569, 819) as it generates urinary sediments (e.g. endogenous calcium oxalate dehydrate and amorphous calcium crystals) (819).
-This may indicate why urine osmolality decreases after freezing and thawing when determining it with freezing point depression, but not with refractometry (926).
+However, urinary indexes may not accurately reflect hydration status before or following exercise in situations of rapid (re)hydration and isotonic and hypotonic hypohydration (195, 283).
+Hydration status may also by underestimated from urinary indexes during rapid (re)hydration following hypertonic hypohydration incurred via sweating, as significant urine production may already be occurring before fluid retention responses are well activated.
+Although urine osmolality analyzed using freezing point depression is considered the most accurate measure of urine concentration, it is subject to considerable (\sim 30%) dayto-day biological variations, even when nutritional intake and exercise are controlled (282).
+Freezing urine samples may also alter the reliability of chemical analysis techniques (284, 285) as it generates urinary sediments (e.g., endogenous calcium oxalate dehydrate and amorphous calcium crystals) (285).
+This may indicate why urine osmolality decreases after freezing and thawing when determining it with freezing point depression but not with refractometry (286).